dhargitai/lattixiq/docs/prd.md

             **Content Vectorization:** All 100 mental models and the lists of cognitive biases/fallacies from the provided documents will be pre-processed into their own semantic vector embeddings.
 2

         - **Semantic Matching:** The system will use cosine similarity to find the mental models and biases most conceptually relevant to the user's stated goal, ensuring a much more nuanced and accurate match than simple keywords.
-        - **Roadmap Curation:** An algorithm will select the top 5-7 most relevant items to create a logical "Growth Roadmap," prioritizing foundational concepts first.
+        - **Roadmap Curation:** An algorithm will select the top 5-7 most relevant items to create a logical "LattixIQ Roadmap," prioritizing foundational concepts first.
     3. **Roadmap Visualization:** The app will display the personalized roadmap visually, with later steps blurred or locked to create a sense of progression and encourage completion.

 ### **Epic 2: The Core "Learn, Plan, Act, Reflect" Loop**

 - **User Story:** As a learner, I want to understand a concept, create a concrete plan to apply it, and reflect on my experience to solidify my learning and unlock the next step.
 - **Functional Requirements:**
-    1.

-        **Learn Screen:** Provides a concise, actionable summary of the current mental model or cognitive bias, with content sourced from the provided documents.
+    1. **Learn Screen:** Provides a concise, actionable summary of the current mental model or cognitive bias, with content sourced from the provided documents.
 3 The focus is on practical application.

     2. **Plan Screen:**
         - For **Mental Models**, this is a structured "If-Then" form to create an **Implementation Intention**.
-        - For

-            **Cognitive Biases**, this is a "Spotting Mission" prompt (e.g., "Your mission is to observe and identify one instance of **Confirmation Bias** 4 in your own thinking or in the media today.").
+        - For **Cognitive Biases**, this is a "Spotting Mission" prompt (e.g., "Your mission is to observe and identify one instance of **Confirmation Bias** 4 in your own thinking or in the media today.").

     3. **Reflect Screen (The Application Log):** To unlock the next step, the user must complete a structured journal entry, which includes a text description of their application/observation, what they learned, and a self-rated effectiveness score (1-5).